-In Sweden, the will-o'-the-wisp represents the soul of an unbaptized person trying to lead travellers to water in the hope of being baptized.
+In Sweden, the will-o'-the-wisp represents the soul of an unbaptized person trying to lead travelers to water in the hope of being baptized.

 Sometimes magical tricks, and even dead man's hand, were required as well, to uncover the treasure.